-The District purchases unemployment insurance through the Kentucky School Boards Insurance Trust Unemployment Compensation Fund; however, risk has not been transferred to such fund.
+The District purchases unemployment insurance through the Kentucky School Boards' Association; however, risk has not been transferred.
 In addition, the District continues to carry commercial insurance for all other risks of loss.
 Settled claims resulting from these risks have not exceeded commercial insurance coverage in any of the past three fiscal years.